 Dates for Residential Weekends

-Language, Literacies and Dyslexia: TBC.
+Language, Literacies and Dyslexia: Online induction module, no residential.
 Lead tutor is Deirdre Martin

 At the end of each module there is a 4,000 word assignment for level M and 3,000 for level H. The content of the assignment enables you to study aspects of the module in depth and relate this to your own work.